PostHog/posthog.com/contents/blog/startup-golioth.md

 ## 3. Use open-source to bootstrap new products

-Contributing to open source communities is ingrained in Golioth’s culture from an engineering standpoint — but it’s also a competitive advantage which they’ve seized from the start.
+Contributing to open-source communities is ingrained in Golioth’s culture from an engineering standpoint, but it’s also a competitive advantage which they’ve seized from the start.

 “Software on hardware has historically been closed source,” explains Jonathan.
 “Over the last decade, that’s started to change however and it’s been very exciting.
-Golioth as a company probably couldn’t have gotten started if it wasn’t for open source projects we could build on.”
+Golioth as a company probably couldn’t have gotten started if it wasn’t for open-source projects we could build on.”

-By adopting open source as the basis for much of its work, Golioth (like PostHog) unlocks a lot of advantages that aren’t available to closed source projects.
+By adopting open source as the basis for much of its work, Golioth (like PostHog) unlocks a lot of advantages that aren’t available to closed-source projects.
 One of these is an opportunity to incorporate features from other, dependent open source projects.

 > **Community spotlight:** Jonathan credits the [Zephyr](https://www.zephyrproject.org/) as the most crucial open source project to Golioth’s own creation, and the team continues to regularly contribute upstream to it as a result.